nova-script/inspirational-quotes/README.md

 Additionally, there's a list of technologies the company uses (tech stack) which I'm trying to implement as much as possible.

+It should also be a complete social media in the near future, along with user registration, login and feed of latests registered quotes.

 ## API